m5stack/m5-docs/docs/en/quick_start/unitv/v_function.md

 ## ApriltagCode

->Identify the Apriltag code in the screen and get its position offset.
+>Identify the Apriltag code（only supported the Tag36H11） in the screen and get its position offset. use firmware`Find code`.

 <img src="assets\img\quick_start\v_function\apriltag_code.webp" width="30%">